Your Questions Answered

 I am not an employee of the company.
 I was an early bird backer on Kickstarter and was later contracted by the company to provide virtual tours of the machine and the design app to potential purchasers.

-Over the last year a number of Kniterate owners and users have approached me requesting lessons, and I've provided several hours of private Kniterate instruction to these individuals.
+Over the last couple of years several Kniterate owners and users have approached me requesting lessons, and I've provided hours of private Kniterate instruction to these individuals and groups.